Debitsuccess/AgeRanger/README.md

-Created an ASP.NET MVC Core 1.0 web application - runs from VS 2015.
+Created an ASP.NET MVC Core 1.0 web application.

-Technologies are - AngularJS 1.5, Bootstrap 3.3, EF & Web API Core 1.0
+Technologies are - AngularJS 1.5, Bootstrap 3.3, xUnit, Moq EF & Web API Core 1.0

-Publish to Kestrel (via dotnet run) causes Angular errors - investigating.
+Steps for building/running:
+1. Install .NET Core SDK 1.0 (https://www.microsoft.com/net/core#windows)
+2. Brwose to src/AgeRanger via the command prompt.
+3. Type dotnet run to run on Kestrel.
+4. Type dotnet test to run all tests.
+5. Update connection string in appsettings.json to switch to SQL Server when ready.

+Original description follows:

 AgeRanger is a world leading application designed to identify person's age group!
 The only problem with it is...
 It is not implemented - except a SQLite DB called AgeRanger.db.